 - 10% increase in tree cover

-- Impacts at scale that have a significant return on investment for restoration and improvement of livelihoods
+- A significant return on investment from restoration through improvement of livelihoods

 - 10% average increase in household income

-- 5 out of 8 countries monitoring at least 50% of their land areas
+- Five out of 8 countries monitoring at least 50% of their land area